Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 ✅ **Answer: C. a YAML template**

-### Question-200
+### Question-79

 You use Azure DevOps processes to build and deploy code.

-You need to compare how much time is spent troubleshooting issues found during development and how much time is spent troubleshooting
+**You need to compare how much time is spent troubleshooting issues found during development** and how much time is spent troubleshooting

 issues found in released code.